BOMBBAAM/AI-classworks/README.md

-Here's my collections of work in AI.
-Most of them are basic concepts and relatable to beginers.
+Here's my collections of AI classwork.
+Most of them are explained with basic concepts and relatable to beginners.
 Hope you guys enjoy my repo!
-Feel free to have a conversation with me, learn together is always better than alone.
+Feel free to have a conversation with me, learning together is always better than alone.

-All of my works are described in Thai.
+Most of my classworks are described in Thai.